 Have you ever had to forgive someone for something?
-Pause for responses.
+Invite responses.
 Was that easy or difficult to do?
 Why?
 Interact with children's responses.
 Forgiving another person can be difficult at times.
 Consider sharing an age-appropriate story from your life about forgiveness.
 When someone does something or says something to us that's wrong, we can be hurt by those things.
 When I've been hurt by someone, I really don't want to forgive that person.

 But I know that God is the only One who can take away the hurt I feel inside.
 When God heals me, I can forgive others from my heart.
 Let's take a look at God's Word to see what He has to say about forgiveness, because God forgives.
 Let's ask Him to teach us today.
 Lead children in a Prayer of Release to pause, be still, and ask the Holy Spirit to quiet their hearts and minds.
-Encourage kids to open their Bibles to Matthew 18 and follow along.
+Encourage kids to open their Bibles Matthew 18 and follow along.

 As Jesus traveled with His disciples one day, one of those disciples, Peter, asked Jesus how many times he should forgive someone who does something wrong.
 Peter asked, "Should we forgive up to seven times?"
 What do you think Jesus said?
 Read Matthew 18:22 as kids follow along.
 Interact with kids' responses.
 Right-77 times!
 Jesus was teaching His followers a new way to think about forgiveness.
 Let's listen to the story Jesus told to help His disciples understand more about what He meant.
-Hand out the puppets to volunteers.
-Encourage them to come to the front of the room and use their puppets to act out the parable as you read it.
+Assign the roles of the king and the servant to two child volunteers.